-Excepting the Unabomber, however, most critics of technology are not interested in abolishing “technology”; nor are they so unsophisticated that they do not recognize the necessary entanglement of the human and the technological.
+Excepting the Unabomber, however, most critics of technology are not interested in abolishing “technology”; nor are they so unsophisticated as to not recognize the necessary entanglement of the human and the technological.
 They are, however, searching for an elusive harmony or equilibrium between the technological and their vision of the life well lived.
 This vision will vary from person to person and from community to community, and so the elusive harmony is elusive in part because there is no default configuration that is timelessly and universally applicable.

 In earlier times when technological change proceeded at a less frenetic pace, equilibrium might have been achieved and sustained by a particular society for the span of several generations.
 In such cases, it would not have been incumbent on each individual to work out their relationship to technology for themselves.
-In fact, they could hardly have conceived of the need to so.
+In fact, they could hardly have conceived of the need to do so.
 It would have been for them as taken for granted a facet of life as the rising and setting of the sun.
 There would have been no experience of future shock.

 But when the pace of technological change precludes the possibility of arriving at a settled social-technical configuration that may be passed down from one generation to the next, then technology becomes a thing to be thought of and fretted over.
 It presents itself as a problem to be addressed.
 We wonder about its consequences and we worry about it effects.
 And this is as one would expect.
 It is a symptom of the liquidity of modern life.